 This policy comes as a result of complaint by a mother whose son suffers from a life-threatening peanut allergy and follows Southwest's decision to stop serving peanuts on flights as of August 1.

 “Though we do not serve peanuts in flight, we can’t guarantee our customers won’t be exposed to peanuts or other tree nuts during their trip.
-We strongly encourage those with allergies to take all necessary medical precautions before flying,” an American Airlines rep confirmed to Fox News.
+We strongly encourage those with allergies to take all necessary medical precautions before flying,” an American Airlines rep confirmed to Fox News, per the Post.

 This has apparently been a significant issue for some travelers this year, as two accounts of young boys suffering severe allergic reactions to peanuts on a flight made national news.
 The first involved an upset mother who claimed American Airlines personnel had a “limited” response to her son’s almost fatal allergic reaction.
 The other involved Southwest Airlines serving peanuts during a flight, despite their knowledge of a passenger with a deadly allergy, resulting in a serious reaction.